CodyHart95/CSC-338-Group-Project/README.md

 ## Description </h2>
 The group project for CSC 338 - Parallel and Distributed Processing.

-Our group is group <I don't remember our number, will fill in later>.
+Our group is __group 6__.

-> DUE DATE: Finals day in December (will actually look up date later)
+> DUE DATE: Finals day on __December 14 at 11:00 AM - 1:00 PM__
+I will also ask that one of us (or some of us) work on a presentation for the project.
+It can be in whatever format (powerpoint, Google slides, whatever) as long as we have access to it so we can be prepared

 ## Concept
 The basic idea of this project is to create a client-server interaction where the client